Maze Men’s Health Vasectomy Review: A Detailed Personal Experience

 Back to life

-They say that you can return to normal life fairly quickly, but I suppose that depends what normal means for you.
-For me, it would mean taking yoga, doing cardio, lifting weights, doing jujitsu, teaching Zumba and much more.
-Can I return to normal life quickly?
-No freaking way.
-It’s been about a week, and I’m still sore!
+They say you can return to normal life fairly quickly, but that depends on what “normal” means for you.
+For me, normal includes doing yoga, cardio, lifting weights, jujitsu, teaching Zumba, and more.
+Can I return to that quickly?
+No. It’s been about a week, and I’m still sore.

-Thanks to the whole team and staff at at Maze Men’s Health!
+Thanks to the entire team and staff at Maze Men’s Health!

 Be the first to comment